-If this Scheme refers to a category of land use that is listed in this provision, the meaning of that land use is as follows - abattoir means premises used commercially for the slaughtering of animals for the purposes of consumption as food products.
+If this Scheme refers to a category of land use that is listed in this provision, the meaning of that land use is as follows-

-agriculture - extensive means premises used for the raising of stock or crops including outbuildings and earthworks, but does not include agriculture - intensive or animal husbandry - intensive.

-agriculture - intensive means premises used for commercial production purposes, including outbuildings and earthworks, associated with any of the following - amusement parlour means premises - animal establishment means premises used for the breeding, boarding, training or caring of animals for commercial purposes but does not include animal husbandry - intensive or veterinary centre.

-- (a) the production of grapes, vegetables, flowers, exotic or native plants, or fruit or nuts; - (b) the establishment and operation of plant or fruit nurseries; - (c) the development of land for irrigated fodder production or irrigated pasture (including turf farms); - (d) aquaculture.
+- abattoir means premises used commercially for the slaughtering of animals for the purposes of consumption as food products. - agriculture-extensive means premises used for the raising of stock or crops including outbuildings and earthworks, but does not include agriculture-intensive or animal husbandry-intensive. - agriculture-intensive means premises used for commercial production purposes, including outbuildings and earthworks, associated with any of the following- - (a) the production of grapes, vegetables, flowers, exotic or native plants, or fruit or nuts; - (b) the establishment and operation of plant or fruit nurseries; - (c) the development of land for irrigated fodder production or irrigated pasture (including turf farms); - (d) aquaculture.